As Covid-19 hospitalizations increase, a greater number of Americans are deciding to get vaccinated - Local News 8

 ‘This is not an adult disease anymore’

-With schools back in session, local officials also find themselves in a quandary over whether to mandate mask-wearing in classrooms as well as the day-to-day challenges of quarantining students exposed to Covid-19.
+With schools back in session, local officials are faced with deciding whether to mandate masks in classrooms, plus the day-to-day challenges of quarantining students exposed to Covid-19.

 Legal battles over mask mandates continued Thursday in Texas, as the state Supreme Court refused Gov. Abbott’s request to quickly intervene over some local jurisdictions’ decision to require masks in schools.